 As a global giant, Dentons provides a plethora of opportunities for associates to grow in their legal careers.
 Strong mentorship complements early responsibility, and many associates envision long-term careers at the firm.
-More than 12,000 lawyers at Dentons work in a grand total of 40 practice areas across 24 different sectors, such as energy, financial institutions, government, life sciences and health care, manufacturing, private equity, real estate, technology, and transportation.

-Total No. Attorneys (2021)
+Total No. Attorneys (2022)

 No. of Summer Associates (2021)

-Borne of a history of combinations, Dentons is the Pac-Man of law firms.
+Born of a history of combinations, Dentons is the Pac-Man of law firms.
 The rapid growth began in 2010, when Chicago’s Sonnenschein Nath & Rosenthal—known for its real estate prowess—and U.K.-based Denton Wilde Sapte joined forces to create SNR Denton.
 Soon after launching, SNR Denton set its sights on Europe and Canada, courting Salans Hertzfeld & Heilbronn and Fraser Milner Casgrain LLP (FMC).
 The March 2013 mega-combination of these three firms—SNR Denton, Salans and FMC—created Dentons.
 The new law firm was immediately one of the world’s largest with locations in the U.S., Canada, the U.K., continental Europe, Asia, the Middle East, and Africa.
 But the firm wasn’t done.
 In January 2015, the partners of Dentons and 大成 (pronounced Da-CHUNG)—the largest law firm in China—announced the approval of an historic combination between the ...